 Most of the tools are set up so that they are easy to use and don’t require constant maintenance from the vendor.

 But to be able to launch your campaigns without delay, make sure your vendor is able to react promptly when issues arise.
-Some things to look out for:

 - Is there a live chat service for customer support?

 - Is there a support page or FAQ page?